 Another feature I like is the ability to set-up a blog right within your Teachable admin.
 I didn’t use this feature for my site (since I already run WordPress on it), but if you’re brand new to an online business I can see how this would be very helpful.

 Basically, you can build out your entire site with Teachable and never touch any other site building tool.
-Again, I do suggest getting your own domain name instead of using the Teachable subdomain.
-That is easy enough to do and comes at a very minimal cost.
+Again, I do suggest registering a domain name instead of using the Teachable subdomain.
+That is easy enough to do and comes at a very minimal cost unless of course you end up with a premium domain name (those can be in the thousands of dollars).

 Powerful Sales Features